DevCycleHQ/devcycle-docs/docs/best-practices/product-led-experimentation.md

 ### Events & Metrics Setup

-After creating the necessary variations, select the appropriate metrics for your experiment.
-It is best to choose metrics that directly result from the changes you are making so your data is not influenced by other factors.
+After creating the necessary Variations, select the appropriate Metrics for your experiment.
+It is best to choose Metrics that directly result from the changes you are making so your data is not influenced by other factors.

-For example, if we expect sorting search results to affect page load time significantly, we would create a Metric to track page load time and attach it to our feature.
+For example, if we expect sorting search results to affect page load time significantly, we would create a Metric to track page load time and attach it to our Feature.

 To calculate [Metrics](/extras/metrics/creating-and-managing-metrics), DevCycle uses custom events sent via the API or SDKs.
 Your team may already be passing events to DevCycle, but if not your engineering team may have to implement
 [custom event tracking](/best-practices/engineering-led-experiments#calculating-metrics-by-tracking-events) to capture all of the data you wish to use in your experiment.